indico/indico/doc/guides/VideoServicesGuides/AdminGuide/AdminGuide.rst

   Figure 8.
 Example of a list of users option

-  Use the *Add Existing* button to search for an Indico user in the Database and add it to the list.
+  Use the *Add Indico User* button to search for an Indico user in the Database and add it to the list.
 You can also use the *Add from favourites* button to add a user from your personal favourites.
 If you want to remove a user from the list, use the |image0| button.